SamuelSwartzberg/flashcardifying_text_temp/math.md

 ## functions

-A function is a relationship between two sets, the domain and the codomain.
-A function assigns an element of the codomain to each element of the domain.
+»⟮A function⟯« is ⟮a relationship between⟯ ⟮two sets⟯, ⟮＿the domain＿⟯ and ⟮c_;＿the codomain＿⟯.
+»⟮A function⟯« ⟮assigns⟯ ⟮an element of⟯ »⟮the codomain⟯« ⟮c-2;to⟯ ⟮each element of⟯ »⟮the domain⟯«.
 ^this however does not imply that each element of the codomain is assigned to an element of the domain, there may be unassignemd elements
-An argument is a value that must be provided to the function to obtain its result.
+»⟮An argument⟯« is a value that ⟮must be provided⟯ to ⟮＿the function＿⟯ to ⟮obtain its result⟯.
-A mathematical ⟮function⟯ takes ⟮one or more⟯ ⟮arguments⟯
+»⟮A function⟯« takes ⟮one or more⟯ ⟮＿arguments＿⟯

 ### notation

-functions are most often indicated by the letter f and beyond. the value a function yields for a given element of the domain x is often denoted by f(x).
+⟮＿functions＿⟯ are most often indicated by ⟮the letter f and beyond⟯. the value a function yields for a given element of the domain x is often denoted by f(x).
 The element of the codomain that a function yields for a specific element of the domain x is often represented by y.

 #### pronunciation

-f(x) is read 「f of x」 in english f(x) is read 「f von x」 in german
+`f(x)` is read 「⟮f of x⟯」 in english
+`f(x)` is read 「⟮f von x⟯」 in german

 ### sets

 #### images

-the image of a function is the subset of the codomain that represents all values f(x) the function can produce The range of a function is ambiguous between the image or the codomain of a function. the image of a subset of x is the subset of the codomain that represents all values f(x) (for the subset of x) the function can produce
+»⟮the image⟯« of ⟮＿a function＿⟯ is ⟮＿the subset＿⟯ of ⟮＿the codomain＿⟯ that represents ⟮all values f(x) the function can produce⟯
+»⟮The range⟯« of ⟮＿a function＿⟯ is ⟮ambiguous between⟯ ⟮＿the image＿⟯ or ⟮＿the codomain＿⟯. the image of a subset of x is the subset of the codomain that represents all values f(x) (for the subset of x) the function can produce
-Inverse image = preimage
+⟮Inverse image⟯ = ⟮preimage⟯
-the preimage of a given image is the subset of the domain that map onto values that are part of the image.
+»⟮the preimage⟯« of a given image is the subset of the domain that map onto values that are part of the image.
 The preimage of the range of the whole function is the whole domain. if the function is 𝑥⎴2⎴, then the preimage of {1,4} for this function is {−2,−1,1,2}